imogensole/technical-task/README.md

 ## How to use the project:

 1. Clone the git repo.
-2. Unzip the data file 'match_data.csv.zip' which is stored in the data file.
+2. Unzip the data file 'match_data.csv.zip' which is stored in the data folder.
 3. Run the main python script by running
 ```
 python ./scripts/main.py